chadwpalm/PrerollPlus/README.md

 # Preroll Plus

 Preroll Plus is a dynamic preroll updater and scheduler.
 This app bypasses the limitations Plex has for combining random and sequential prerolls (using the "," and ";" delimiters).
-It works by using Plex webhooks to update the preroll string in Plex whenever a movie is started so that file sets that require randomization and still be randomized while maintaining a broader sequence.
+It works by using Plex webhooks to update the preroll string in Plex whenever a movie is started, allowing file sets that require randomization to remain randomized while maintaining a broader sequence.

 For example: